-One of the major constructions commenced by the former regime, a large water network covering approximately 3500 km (“The Great Man-Made River”) pipes the water pumped from the desert subsoil to the coastal areas of Benghazi and Sirte (the infrastructure however suffered damage caused by the bombardments in July 2011).
+One of the major constructions commenced by the former regime, a large water network covering approximately 3500 km (“The Great Man-Made River”) pipes the water pumped from the desert subsoil to the coastal areas of Benghazi and Sirte (the infrastructure, however, has suffered considerable damage due to the ongoing conflict).

 Livestock and fishing.

 In the arid regions, livestock farming of goats and sheep by nomads is still of importance.
 Along the Cyrenaica coast, sponge diving is practiced.

 |carrots and turnips||33.66||1000 t||2019|

 |citrus fruits||85.083||1000 t||2019|